michaelwittmann/docker_simulation_pipeline_example/README.md

 ```docker
 WORKDIR /usr/src/app`
 ```
-- During build all files from the directory the Dockerfile lies in, get copied to the working directory
+- During build all files from the directory the Dockerfile lies in, get copied to the containers working directory (in this case `usr/src/app`
 ```docker
 COPY ./* ./
 ```